edk2-porting/renegadeapp/README.md

 ### This app guides you to install and run Renegade Project's UEFI and run your custom operating system
 Please see releases
+## How to install
+Download the Apk file of Releases, install it using the package installer
+## How to build